binary-station/binary-station.github.io/NervaBoardGameManual.md

 On succesfull ambush 3 attack points are applied.

-The counter is to piece a piece on the upper level.
+The counter is to place a piece on the upper level.

 In this case the ambush will fail and the +1 bonus doesnt apply anymore.